Hefei: Investments and state-owned enterprises

 Hefei's city government is highly engaged in business, both through state-owned enterprises and investment.
 This approach has helped drive economic growth and re-structure the cities economic base.

 In 2008, the local government spent US$3.5 billion for a controlling ownership stake in BOE Technology (Jingdongfang).
 BOE Technology subsequently grew to be one of the world's leading manufacturers of semiconductor products for telecommunications.
 It is also the world's largest manufacturer of liquid crystal displays, organic light-emitting diodes, and flexible displays.
 As of at least 2024, BOE has three production lines in Hefei, and its presence has helped Hefei attract further business in the electronics supply chain and contributed to Hefei's development as one of the main centers for the optoelectronic industry in China.

 In 2008, Hefei invested heavily in iFlytek, a voice-recognition technology firm spun off from USTC.

 The local government invested heavily in NIO in order to integrate it with Hefei Changan Automobile, a legacy enterprise from the Third Front construction.
 NIO was on the brink of bankruptcy in 2020 when Hefei obtained a 25% stake in the company in exchange for RMB 7 billion.
 NIO moved its headquarters to Hefei, where the government helped it obtain loans from local banks to expand its supply chains.
 As of 2022, NIO is China's most successful electric vehicle manufacturer.
+The local government has also invested in the ChangXin Memory Technologies, which is China's largest and the world's fourth-largest DRAM maker.